Transcriptomics and Expression Analysis in KBase

-KBase’s expression analysis tools enable researchers to align and assemble RNA-seq reads into transcriptomes, analyze patterns of gene expression and identify differentially expressed genes, and visualize expression data from microarray or RNA-seq platforms.
-Expression data can also be integrated with KBase’s metabolic modeling tools to compare empirical gene expression data with metabolic models to explore differences in biological behavior and composition.
+KBase’s transcriptomics and expression analysis tools enable researchers to build transcriptomes from RNA-seq reads, analyze patterns of gene expression, identify differentially expressed genes, and visualize expression data from microarray or RNA-seq platforms.
+Expression data is also integrated with KBase’s metabolic modeling tools to compare empirical gene expression data with metabolic models to explore differences in biological behavior and composition.

 The RNA-seq analysis workflow in KBase typically consists of (i) mapping short sequence reads to the reference genome (ii) assembling the transcripts into full length transcripts and expression quantification and (iii) and differential analysis of the gene expression.